-In its riveting combination of theatrical flair and emotional vulnerability, the book’s final sequence, The Cancer Breakthrough, recalls the imaginative pyrotechnics of Foyle’s PBS Recommended debut collection The Night Pavilion, and pays spectacular homage to the power of loving community.
+In its combination of theatrical flair and emotional vulnerability, the book’s final sequence, The Cancer Breakthrough, recalls the imaginative pyrotechnics of Foyle’s PBS Recommended debut collection The Night Pavilion, and pays heartfelt homage to the power of loving community.

 In North America, Adamantine is available from book shops, Red Hen Press, Amazon.ca & Amazon.com